Understanding The Basics of TRID

 One might wonder if putting TRID in place has caused any industry issues.
 The answer would be yes it has.
 One of the biggest complaints so far is the time it has added to completing the mortgage process and ultimately the time it takes to close on a home.

-There are a number who have gone on record saying that it has done more harm than good including Governor and former Presidential candidate Chris Christie quoted on Housing Wire.
+There is a number who have gone on record saying that it has done more harm than good including Governor and former Presidential candidate Chris Christie quoted on Housing Wire.
 Chris states that if he were elected he would deregulate the consumer protection bureau and roll back some of the recent initiatives.
 He also mentioned that TRID was another example of government creating more problems than it solves.

 Another TRID related problem that has been in the news recently is investors refusing to buy certain loans due to the fact they are not in compliance.
 2016 is sure to be an interesting one when it comes to TRID and real estate closings.